hritikjena/Portfolio/README.md

 # Portfolio
-I developed a Portfolio website made through html, css and javaScript.\n Portfolio link:- https://hritikjena.github.io/Portfolio/
+I developed a Portfolio website made through html, css and javaScript.<br>
+Portfolio link:- https://hritikjena.github.io/Portfolio/

 Feel free commit any changes on my repo and share your feedback with me.